If you are an elementary teacher looking for strategies for how to keep your classroom clean and tidy, then you found the right place!

-- The winner has a sister.
+- Today’s winner has a sister.

 As the year goes on, incorporate a lot of math practice by saying things like, “the number of letters in the winner’s last name is the sum of 4 + 3″ or the winner’s student number is less than the product of 2 and 6.”
-As they are eliminated they sit down.
+As they are eliminated, they sit down.
 Ultimately, only one friend is left standing.